LapX/SitePersoBackend/README.md

 Personal website backend : https://lapx.github.io/SitePersoFrontend/#/

-Currently only used to generate random data used to populate graphs in a dashboard.
+Currently only used to generate random data to populate graphs in a dashboard.

 I plan to add a few dashboard components and add persistance.